bids-standard/bids-specification/src/05-derivatives/02-common-data-types.md

-All REQUIRED metadata fields coming from a derivative file’s source file(s) MUST be propagated to the JSON description of the derivative unless the processing makes them invalid (e.g., if a source 4D image is averaged to create a single static volume, a `RepetitionTime` property would no longer be relevant).
+All REQUIRED metadata fields coming from a derivative file’s source file(s) MUST be propagated to the JSON description of the derivative unless the processing makes them invalid (for example, if a source 4D image is averaged to create a single static volume, a `RepetitionTime` property would no longer be relevant).

 <!-- Link Definitions -->